stueywop2012-debug/Scripts/XellWare.md

             local hrp = player.Character.HumanoidRootPart
             local humanoid = player.Character.Humanoid

-            if HitboxEnabled and humanoid.Health > 0 then
-                hrp.Size = Vector3.new(HitboxSize, HitboxSize, HitboxSize)
+            -- Only changes size and adds the red outline if the Regular Hitbox toggle is ON if RegularHitboxEnabled and humanoid.Health > 0 then hrp.Size = Vector3.new(HitboxSize, HitboxSize, HitboxSize)
-                hrp.Transparency = 1 -- Block stays invisible to avoid clutter
+                hrp.Transparency = 1
                 hrp.CanCollide = false

                 local outline = hrp:FindFirstChild("HitboxOutline")